HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Results

 \subsection{Base tasks}

 The success rate over different difficulties is shown in Fig. \ref{fig:results_difficulties} and mean metrics over all difficulties are presented in table \ref{tab:model_performance}.
-For the additional results see appendix.
 Reasoning models consistently outperform standard models across all levels of task difficulty.
 However, the accuracy of most LRMs declines as complexity increases.
-In contrast to conventional mathematical and coding benchmarks, our evaluation reveals substantial variability in model performance.
+In contrast to conventional mathematical and coding benchmarks, where open-source models approach the performance of leading proprietary ones, our evaluation reveals substantial variability in model performance.
 Notably, Grok 4 achieved the highest scores and exhibited the least performance degradation as task difficulty increased, clearly outperforming other models at higher difficulty levels.

 Among non-reasoning models, GPT-4.1 demonstrated the best performance, outperforming several open-source reasoning models and achieving a success rate close to that of o4-mini, while even surpassing it in score.
 Its success rate was nearly double that of Claude Sonnet-4 (non-thinking), although it used more than twice the number of tokens to solve the tasks.
 Overall, GPT-4.1 and Claude Sonnet-4 (non-thinking) exhibited the best performance in terms of success per tokens spent.